HEnquist/rubato/README.md

 ### Compatibility

-The `rubato` crate only depends on the `num` crate and should work with any rustc version that crate supports.
+The `rubato` crate only depends on the `num-traits` crate and should work with any rustc version that crate supports.

 License: MIT